davewsmith/play/htmx/NOTES.md

   * [swapMorph](https://github.com/bigskysoftware/htmx/blob/htmx-2.0/src/htmx.js#L985)

 Looking over the open issues...
+There are quite a few.
 A bit of a log jam on PRs, too.